charltonaustin/blog-entries/unpublished/git-local-branch-tab-complete.md

 ### The solution.
 So I use zsh and after doing a bit of searching around I couldn't find a great introduction to tab completeion in zshell.
-After some looking around if found this.
+After some looking around I found this.

 ```
 if [[ ! -o interactive ]]; then